Wilto/wilto-makes-food/_src/offline/index.md

 templateClass: tmpl-post
 ---

-Any pages you visited before going offline will still be available from your browser cache, though.
+Any pages you visited before going offline will still be available, though—they’re listed here.